 Missouri’s Concealed Weapons Law (commonly referred to as “Concealed Carry”) undergoes some radical changes on January 1, 2017.
 Originally enacted in 2004, the Concealed Carry law previously required applicants to be trained by certified instructors while submitting themselves to background checks.
 Upon completion of that training and background investigation and the payment of a fee, permits were issued by the Sheriff of the County in which the applicant resided.

-On January 1, 2017 anyone over the age of 18 (with certain exceptions) who owns a gun can carry it openly or concealed.
+On January 1, 2017, anyone over the age of 18 (with certain exceptions) who owns a gun can carry it openly or conceal it.
 No permit (and, as a result, no training or background check) is required.
 Background checks are still required for the purchase of firearms.
 In fact, one can still seek the training and actually apply for the permit after January 1, 2017.
 More on that later.

 There are still restrictions under the new law that need to be followed (let’s call them a list of “nots” so that the title of this article makes some sense).
 The failure to understand the law can have some disastrous legal (and safety) consequences.
 As an example: